Terms and conditions for the Pells Pool include the Questions and Answers On The 2022 Season

 Our prices per session are:

-Will children be allowed in?
+Are children allowed in?

-Do I have to pay for under 2s?
+Do I have to pay for under 5’s?

 Do I have to buy an adult ticket if only my child is swimming?

-In the water itself with adults needing to be in the pool with their children, our normal child ratios apply - which is for 1:1 for under-4s in the pool, and 1:2 for under-8s.
+In the water itself adults will need to be always in the pool with their children. child ratios apply - which is for 1:1 for under-4s in the pool, and 1:2 for under-8s.
 Over- 8s who can swim proficiently are allowed in the water on their own but will continue to be the responsibility of their accompanying adults.